davmartini/redhat-techs/openshift/odf-dr/README.md

 ## Questions

 * RHACM label only one node for gateway (oc get nodes -L submariner.io/gateway).
 Ok if node shutdown ?

+## Notes

+* Need to modify limits for RAMEN and ODFMO deployments

+## Subscription demo with RHACM

+1. Create a new subscription application with RHACM (BM1)
+2.